rhrnald/swpp202001-team7/README.md

 Bug fixes:

 - Apr.
 30: Compilation error fix
 - May.
-1: Copy should emit bitwidth
+1: Copy should emit bitwidth, SExt should correctly emit mask

 ## How to compile